anekol/homebridge-anekol-harmony-hub/HOMEBRIDGE.md

-~/.homebridge/accessories/cachedAccessories is used to persist the accessories for dynamic platform plugins.
+Oh, my bad, ~/.homebridge/accessories/cachedAccessories is used to persist the accessories for dynamic platform plugins.

-~/.homebridge/persists/IdentifierCache.xxxxxxxxxxxx.json is used to persist the mapping of (long) UUIDs to (short) AIDs (for accessories) and IIDs (for services and characteristics) used in the HAP protocol.
+Indeed, ~/.homebridge/persists/IdentifierCache.xxxxxxxxxxxx.json is used to persist the mapping of (long) UUIDs to (short) AIDs (for accessories) and IIDs (for services and characteristics) used in the HAP protocol.
 If you run DEBUG=* homebridge -D, the HAP calls are logged, including the AIDs and IIDs.

 The AIDs are unique per homebridge installation (HomeKit bridge); the IIDs are unique within an accessory.
 Note that IID 1 is fixed for the Accessory Information service, and therefore not stored in the cache.
 You're supposed to see multiple lines per accessory UUID, e.g.: